Clari3D logo

 </html>

-This Website is designed taking account the pains: it uses static compiled pages, NoDB storage, Ajax and a MVC controller.
+This website is designed to address common issues: it uses static compiled pages, NoDB storage, Ajax, and an MVC controller.

-PHP is still used for the dynamic parts of the Web pages, such as the user login management and it is used in conjunction with Ajax to updated only some parts of the main page.
+PHP is still used for the dynamic parts of the web pages, such as user login management, and it is used in conjunction with Ajax to update only specific parts of the main page.

-We have developed a tool to compile Websites.
-Of course, there is several Website generators, but they have generally a strong impact on the site organization; HTGEN is versatile and do not impose any structure of the Websites.
+We have developed a tool to compile websites.
+While there are several website generators available, they generally have a strong impact on the site organization.
+HTGEN is versatile and does not impose any specific structure on the websites. ### Scheme

-HTGEN is written in Scheme, a Lisp dialect.
-Scheme expressions can be included inside the HTML pages with the special tags <?scm ... ?>.
+HTGEN is written in Scheme, a dialect of Lisp.
+Scheme expressions can be embedded inside HTML pages using special tags <?scm ... ?>.

-The embedded Scheme code is executed during the Website generation; in the generated Web pages, there is no trace of the Scheme code.
+The embedded Scheme code is executed during website generation, leaving no trace of the Scheme code in the generated web pages.

 <;\?scm